 The use of concrete was established in the turnback agreement made between MnDOT and Waseca County, according to Palen.

 He said, “One of the main benefits is the longevity of the product along with reduced maintenance costs.
 There’s a decent amount of truck traffic running through the corridor.
 I think those were probably some of the considerations when specifying concrete for the road surface.”

-Ulland Brothers Inc., Albert Lea, Minn., was the low bidder for the project at just over $18,298,000 and was awarded the contract in May of 2017.
+Ulland Brothers Inc., Albert Lea, Minn., was the low bidder for the project at just over $18,298,000.
 Hoffman Concrete, Mankato, Minn., was subcontracted to perform the concrete work.

 Start: June 2017

 Minnesota cities and counties are turning to partial- and full-depth repairs to extend the lives of their concrete streets and roads.

 In some cases, the roads were nearing the end of their projected service life.
 In others, the concrete streets have served their communities far longer than ever expected.

 Officials perfected the concept of concrete repair in Minnesota in the mid-80s, said Matt Zeller, executive director of the Concrete Paving Association of Minnesota.
 Rehabilitation allows cities and counties to take care of their original investments.

 “It allows them to add years to the life of the pavement, rather than having to replace it,” Zeller said.

 Waseca County turned to partial- and full-depth repairs to fix two roads last summer.
 A 6.5 miles stretch of County State Aid Highway 3 (CSAH 3) between Janesville and Elysian, was 30 years old and showing its age because of truck traffic, and salt and sand use.
 The other, a four-mile section of CSAH 7 near Morristown, estimated to be about 20-years-old, had developed some joint issues.